ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 ### Star Schema

 We start by selecting the Star Schema model.
-This model consist of a central fact table is connected to multiple dimension tables via foreign key relationships.
+This model consist of a central fact table that is connected to multiple dimension tables via foreign key relationships.
 The fact table contains the measures or metrics, while the dimension tables hold descriptive attributes.

 ### Infrastructure

-For the infrastructure, we are using a cloud hosted OLAP system, BigQuery.
+For the infrastructure, we are using a cloud hosted OLAP system, Google BigQuery.
 This is a system that can handle petabytes of data.
 It also provides MPP (Massive Parallel Processing), built-in indexing and caching, which improves query performance and reduce compute by caching query results.
 The serverless architecture of these systems help us on reducing cost.
 Because the system is managed by the cloud provider, we can focus on the data analysis instead of infrastructure management.

 ### Technology Stack

 For the technology stack, we are using a SQL-centric approach.
 We want to be able to manage our models and transformation tasks within the memory context and processing power of the database, which tends to work best for large datasets and faster processing.
-This approach works well with a batch processing approach.
+In addition, this approach works well with a batch processing approach.

 [dbt](https://www.getdbt.com/) (data build tool) is a SQL-centric framework which at its core is primarily focused on transforming data using SQL-based queries.
 It allows us to define data models and transformation logic using SQL and Jinja, a templating language with data transformation capabilities, such as loops, conditionals, and macros, within our SQL code.
-This framework enables us to build the actual data models as views, entities (tables) and SQL based transformation that are hosted on the data warehouse.
+This framework enables us to build the actual data models as views, tables and SQL based transformation that are hosted on the data warehouse.

 As we build code for our data model and transformation tasks, we need to track it, manage the different versions and automate the deployments to our database.
-[GitHub](https://github.com/) is a web-based platform that provides version control and collaborative features for software development and management.
+To manage this, we use [GitHub](https://github.com/), which is a web-based platform that provides version control and collaborative features for software development and management.
 It also provides CI/CD capabilities to help us execute test plans, build releases and deploy them. dbt connects with GitHub to manage deployments.
 This enables the dbt orchestration features to run the latest code as part of the pipeline.

-A deployment consists of getting the latest model metadata, build it on the database, and run the incremental data tasks.
+> 👍 A deployment consists of getting the latest model metadata, build it on the database, and run the incremental data tasks when new data is available in the data lake.

 ## Data Warehouse Implementation